NormanLo4319/DS612_Data_Mining_with_Business_Applications_R/README.md

 ### Classification:
 ---
 The linear regrssion model assumes that the response variable (dependent variable) is quantitative (coninuous).
 However, the response varaible is instead qualitative (discrete / categorical).
 A process used for predicting qualitative responses is known as classification.
 There are many classification techniques, or classifiers, that one might use to predict a qualitative response.
-In this section, we will cover three of the most widely-used classifiers: Logistic Regression, Linear Discriminant Analysis, and K-Nearnest Neighbors.
+In this section, we cover three of the most widely-used classifiers: Logistic Regression, Linear Discriminant Analysis, and K-Nearnest Neighbors.

 Learning Ojbectives:
 1. Logistic Regresion